shirronda

 Director, Mel King Institute

-Shirronda Almeida, Director of The Mel King Institute for Community Building, assists CDCs in improving their capacity as community resources.
-Under the auspices of the Institute, launched in 2009, she manages the Professional Education trainings, Resident Leadership Academy, the Community Development Mentoring Program (in partnership with CHAPA) and other Field and Community Building efforts.
-The Institute partners to offer numerous trainings and seminar series for professionals, AmeriCorps members, Board members, residents and other local leaders in community development.
+Shirronda Almeida is Director of The Mel King Institute for Community Building at MACDC, where she helps community development corporations (CDCs) strengthen their capacity as community resources.
+Since the Institute's launch in 2009, she has overseen its Professional Education training, Community Leadership Academy, Community Development Mentoring Program (in partnership with CHAPA), and broader field-building efforts.
+The Institute offers more than 40 trainings annually, serving practitioners at all levels, AmeriCorps members, board members, residents, and local leaders across the community development field.

 ,